35 Gimme Shelter

 Pogue mo thoin.
 Oi’ll waive me rights.’

-Later on at Harrow Road Police Station, two men who spoke with heavy lilting accents were not helping the police with their inquiries one little bit.
+Later on at the Harrow Road nick, two men who spoke with heavy lilting accents were not helping the police with their inquiries one little bit.

 After the fact the men were brought before the court.
 The clerk announced their matter by name in the list.
 Upon hearing the announcement, their legal representatives approached one end of the bar table facing the judicial member and said in turn: